Blazikener/Sathyabama-ChatBot/README.md

 This document provides instructions on how to set up and run the Sathyabama AI Assistant chatbot.

-Project Structure

-sathyabama_ai_assistant/
-├── data/                       # Contains sample data for syllabus, admission, food menu, bus details │   ├── syllabus.txt
-│   ├── admission_details.txt
-│   ├── food_menu.csv
-│   └── bus_details.csv
-├── .env                        # Environment variables (e.g., GROQ_API_KEY)
-├── main.py                     # Main application file for the chatbot
-├── prompts.py                  # Defines prompts and system messages for the chatbot ├── vector_db_manager.py        # Manages vector database creation and loading ├── lead_collector.py           # Handles lead collection and information extraction
-├── ingest_data.py              # Script to ingest data into vector databases └── requirements.txt            # Python dependencies

 Setup Instructions

-1.
-Unzip the project:

-2.
-Set up environment variables:
+1. Set up environment variables:
 Open the .env file and replace your_groq_api_key_here with your actual Groq API key.

-3.
-Install dependencies:
+2. Install dependencies:

-4.
-Ingest data:
+3. Ingest data:
 Run the data ingestion script to create and populate the vector databases.
 This step will create syllabus_index, admission_index, food_menu_index, and bus_details_index directories.

 Usage

 To start the Sathyabama AI Assistant, run the main.py file:

-Bash

 python3 main.py

 The chatbot will greet you, and you can start asking questions related to Sathyabama University.
 You can type exit to end the conversation or admin to view collected leads.